kapsner/mlexperiments/README.md

 * K-fold Cross-validation (CV): with the R6 class `mlexperiments::MLCrossValidation`, to validate one hyperparameter setting
 * Nested k-fold cross validation: with the R6 class `mlexperiments::MLNestedCV`, which basically combines the two experiments above to perform a hyperparameter optimization on an inner CV loop, and to validate the best hyperparameter setting on an outer CV loop

-The package provides a minimal shell for these experiments, and - with few adjustments - users can prepare different algorithms so that they can be used with `mlexperiments`.
+The package provides a minimal shell for these experiments, and - with few adjustments - users can prepare different learner algorithms so that they can be used with `mlexperiments`.

 ## Installation